 This is just to say that it can hold as much as this, even after 16 months of everyday use.

 Charlie Banana For Starters

 When you are just starting to use your Charlie Banana, look for the adjustable strap inside the pocket.
 It has a garterized strap that lets you adjust the cover from XS to XL.

-Here are the other photos of my daughter wearing it from medium to extra large:
+Here are the photos of my daughter wearing it from medium to extra large.

-When it comes to reusability of the covers, you have the option to reuse a cover for several times as long as the pee is only within the inserts.
+When it comes to reusability of the covers, you have the option to reuse a cover several times as long as the pee is only within the inserts.
 When my daughter was younger and not a heavy wetter yet, I can reuse a cover three times and just change the insert outside.
-Nowadays, I can only use a cover once.
-One pee will soak until the insert inside the pockets, but I had no problem with leaking so far.
+When my daughter started to become a heavy milk drinker, I can only use a cover once.
+One pee will soak until the insert inside the pockets, but I had no problem with leaking in the first year.

-As for the quality, no buttons has yet been removed.
+As for the quality, no buttons have yet been removed.
 The elasticity of the waist and around the thighs are pretty much okay compared to a new one.